uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 This number does not include those former students who died prior to May 2005.

 As the numbers demonstrate, the abuse of children was rampant.
-From 1958, when it first opened, until 1979, there was never a year in which Grollier Hall in Inuvik did not employ at least one dormitory supervisor who would later be convicted for sexually<!--x-->
-abusing students at the school.
+From 1958, when it first opened, until 1979, there was never a year in which Grollier Hall in Inuvik did not employ at least one dormitory supervisor who would later be convicted for sexually <!-- page 115 -->abusing students at the school.
 Joseph Jean Louis Comeau, Martin Houston, George Maczynski, and Paul Leroux all worked at Grollier Hall during this period.
 All were convicted of abusing Grollier Hall students.[^445] William Peniston Starr served as director of the Gordon’s, Saskatchewan, residence from 1968 until 1984.[^446]